Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Introduction

 Third, the criterion of substantive significance is rarely explained or justified.
-While some studies suggest the importance of defining practically null values \autocite{Gross2015, Kruschke2018a}, they only indicate a context-specific utility/loss function should be developed and do not offer advice on how to do it.
-Researchers usually claim the effect size is significant in an \textit{ad hoc} way.
+While some suggest the importance of defining practically null values \autocite{Gross2015, Kruschke2018a}, they only suggest a context-specific utility/loss function should be developed and do not offer advice on how to do it.
+Researchers often claim the effect size is significant in an \textit{ad hoc} way.
 Referring to preset criteria such as Cohen's \autocite{Cohen1988} would not be desirable either, as it ignores contexts \autocite{Duncan2007, Harris2009}.
-For example, a ``1\% decrease'' in the likelihood of some undesirable event has different degrees of significance depending on what the event is (e.g., a country experiencing a national rail strike vs. civil war).
+For example, a one percentage point decrease in the likelihood of some undesirable event has different degrees of significance depending on what the event is (e.g., a national rail strike vs. civil war).

-I address these limitations, using Bayesian statistical decision theory \autocite{Baio2017, Berger1985}.
-I propose an original, general decision-theoretic model for binary outcomes.
-Binary outcomes are one of the common types of outcome variables in policy research and the easiest case to develop a general model.
-I also discuss potential extension of the model to other types of outcome variables and why it can be more challenging to develop a general model for these outcomes.
+Decision theory can offer a solution to these problems by linking statistical estimates with a loss function \autocites{Berger1985, Esarey2015, Manski2019, Mudge2012}[for another solution, see][]{Suzuki2022}.
+For example, \textcite{McNeil1984} discuss the role of decision trees for public health policy, while \textcite{Baio2017} introduce a Bayesian cost-effective analysis for this topic. \textcite{Cecchetti2000, Warjiyo2019} present loss functions that guide macroeconomic policy.
+Yet, there is insufficient provision of a general decision-theoretic model whose loss function researchers can use ``off the shelf,'' to interpret the substantive significance of the statistically estimated causal effects of policy interventions for many different topics.
+Exceptions include \textcite{Esarey2015, Manski2019, Mudge2012, Tetenov2012}.